 Yes, most companies offer maintenance plans twice a year as recommended by the manufacturer.
-If you are apart of our Rescue Club, we will call you when it’s maintenance time.
-This keeps the HVAC system’s warranty valid, allowing better comfort, efficiency, and longer life expectancy of the system.
+If you are apart of our Cool Club maintenance plan, we will call you when it’s maintenance time.
+This keeps the HVAC system’s warranty valid, allowing better comfort, efficiency, and longer life expectancy of your

-At Lyons Air Conditioning & Heating, we offer top-of-the-line, affordable HVAC maintenance services, inspections, and repairs to Rockwall homeowners and businesses to keep units running at optimal levels.
+At Lyons Air Conditioning & Heating, we offer top-of-the-line, affordable HVAC maintenance services, inspections, and repairs to Rockwall commercial businesses and homeowners to keep units running at optimal levels.

-3. If an A/C ‘s fan runs continually but the house is still warm, what could be the problem?
+If an AC‘s fan runs continually but the house is still warm, what could be the problem?

 Generally, if the outdoor condenser fan is running but the house isn’t cooling, it’s because the compressor or outdoor capacitor isn’t operating properly.
 If just the indoor furnace/air handler fan is running and the outdoor unit isn’t running it could be because the homeowner has water in the pan and a Float Switch has tripped, or possibly the breaker tripped at the panel for the outdoor condenser.
 If the system trips the breaker, it should be checked, to determine the cause.
 The homeowner will want to be aware of this situation as soon as possible.

-4. When we leave the house all day, Is it better to keep the same temperature setting on the AC or should we make the temp warmer so it won’t waste energy?
+When we leave the house all day, is it better to keep the same temperature setting on the AC or should we make the temp warmer so it won’t waste energy?

 Yes, especially if you are one of the 60 percent of homeowners with undersized return air ducts.
-In that case, the homeowner can sometimes cause more harm than good by using a high-quality filter that is more restrictive air flow.
-If in doubt, use less expensive, pleated filters to maximize airflow.
+In that case, the homeowner can sometimes cause more harm than good by using a high-quality filter that is more restrictive airflow.
+If in doubt, use less expensive, pleated filters to maximize air circulation.
 However, when a new unit is installed and the contractor knows the unit is working like it should, they should provide the homeowner with four-inch filters, as they allow much better filtration of allergens, a reduction in dust, and help keep the equipment cleaner, leading to extended equipment life.

-What is the most common complaint or problem people have with their a/c & heat?
+What is the most common complaint or problem people have with their AC & heat?

 Often, homeowners will call stating, “The system is frozen up.”
 It’s best to explain that they need to turn the unit off for four to six hours, allowing it to completely thaw before a diagnostic can be performed.
 Most of the time, it’s either a dirty filter, low refrigerant, or something that has prevented air flow through the system, such as a fan motor or capacitor failure.
 In most cases, they should be up and running that same day or by the next day.